matrix-org/matrix-hookshot/docs/setup/webhooks.md

   "plain": "Some text", // The plaintext value to be used for the Matrix message.
   "html": "<b>Some</b> text", // The HTML value to be used for the Matrix message.
 If not provided, plain will be interpreted as markdown.
   "msgtype": "some.type", // The message type, such as m.notice or m.text, to be used for the Matrix message.
 If not provided, m.notice will be used.
+  "webhookResponse": { // Optional response to send to the webhook requestor.
+All fields are optional.
+Defaults listed.
+    "body": "{ \"ok\": true }",
+    "contentType": "application/json",
+    "statusCode": 200
+  }
 }
 ```